Silvertail-I/PartModifier/README.md

 Attribute Type (usually just keep this as "AttributeDefinition")

+# Actually Executing your changes
 writeall() is used to write and execute all changes, add this after all your addattr().

+#Notes
+As of now I have not implemented a way to delete attributes.